Reveal-Energy-Services/orchid-python-api/README-dev.md

 ## Common tasks

+### Ensure correct Orchid

+By default, the Python API for Orchid expects to find the Orchid binaries in a specific location on your local system.
+To ensure the correct version of Orchid is installed,

+- Navigate to the orchid installation directory, `$PROGRAMFILES\Reveal Energy Services, Inc\Orchid`
+- List that directory
+- You should see a directory named something like, `Orchid-<python-api-version>`, where `<python-api-version>` is a symbolic reference for the version number in which you are interested.
+- Navigate into the version specific information.
+For example, `Orchid-2020.4.232`
+- You should see files like:
+    - `Orchid.Application.exe`
+    - `Orchid.FractureDiagnostics.dll`
+    - `appSettings.json`
+    - Many, many others

+To make doubly certain, you could run `Orchid.Application.exe` and ensure that the application displays the correct version number in the main window title bar.

+If it is not installed, you'll need to:

+- Install the appropriate version from the Web portal
+- Perhaps repeat these steps

 ### Create a new, clean virtualenv

 These instructions assume you have created a test virtual directory using `pipenv`.
 This tool is simpler to